smonolo/smonolo/README.md

 ## Hi there 👋

-I'm a frontend engineer passionate about the web and its technologies.
+I'm a software engineer passionate about the web and its technologies.

-My go-to stack is TypeScript, React and Tailwind CSS, but I also work on several products based on Vue and Nuxt.
-I enjoy working on full stack projects as well, especially when it comes to setting up infrastructure and networks using AWS, Cloudflare, Docker and self-hosted solutions like Linux based VMs with Caddy or nginx.
+My primary technical stack is TypeScript, React and Tailwind CSS, but I also work on various products using Vue and Nuxt.
+I'm also passionate about full stack development, especially when it comes to setting up infrastructure and networks using AWS, Cloudflare, Docker, and self-hosted solutions like Linux-based VMs with Caddy or nginx.

-Want to know more?
+### Want to know more?

 - Visit [my website](https://smnl.dev)
 - Follow on [Twitter](https://x.com/stmonolo)